gorillamania/pilotfish/README.md

 More info can be found on the pilotfish.io website.
 TODO: Link.

+### Features
+* Thin javascript library, plugin architecture.
+You only get what you need.
+* High quality, well tested code.
+We've already sorted out the browser incompatibilities.
+* Highly evolved user interactions, thoroughly tested by usability experts.
+* Supported by an underlying server side api, and a console for management via a web interface.
+OPTIONAL.
+* Extensive community of plugins ready for you to use.
+No need to roll your own.

 ### FAQ
 Q\.
 Can't I just do this on my own?